I write entirely to find out what I’m thinking, what I’m looking at, what I see and what it means.

 —Joan Didion, “Why I Write” (1976)

 I’ve been in love with the written word as far back as I can remember.
 The power of words to reflect and create reality, to transmit thoughts and feelings from one mind to many, has been a central element of both my personal life and my professional and academic lives.
-I’ve been a copywriter, an editor, a technical writer, a scholar, a ritualist, a liturgist, a theologian, a philosopher, a poet, and a storyteller, and a songwriter for an indie rock band.
+I’ve been a copywriter, an editor, a technical writer, a scholar, an English tutor a ritualist, a liturgist, a theologian, a philosopher, a poet, a storyteller, and a songwriter for an indie rock band.
 (No, really.
 There are photos.)

 My first book, Outside the Charmed Circle: Exploring Gender & Sexuality in Magical Practice, was published by Llewellyn Worldwide on January 8, 2020.
 You can preorder it from Amazon (US, Canada, UK), Barnes & Noble, Indiebound, or directly from Llewellyn.

 My devotional piece “A Prayer to Aradia, in the Wake of Charlottesville” appears in the Revelore Press anthology The New Aradia: A Witch’s Handbook to Magical Resistance.

-On my Patheos blog Outside the Charmed Circle (August 2017-January 2020), I wrote about gender, sexuality, magic, witchcraft, devotional polytheism, philosophy, politics, geeky pop culture, and my ongoing obsession with Stranger Things.
+On my Patheos blog Outside the Charmed Circle (August 2017-January 2020), I wrote about gender, sexuality, magic, witchcraft, devotional polytheism, philosophy, politics, geeky pop culture, and my ongoing obsession with working as many references to Dungeons & Dragons into completely unrelated topics as I could.